dala318/nordpool_planner/README.md

 ![image](planning_example.png)

-Try it and feedback how it works of if there are any improvment to be done!
+Try it and feedback how it works or if there are any improvment to be done!

 ### Tuning your settings